AVSLab/basilisk/docs/source/Quick-Start/makingModules/cModules.rst

 Making C Modules
 ================
 This section covers how to write a C Basilisk Module.
-A sample C Basilisk module is found in :ref:`fswModuleTemplate`.
+A sample C Basilisk module is found in :ref:`cModuleTemplate`.

 .. toctree::